Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 operations -- metrics -- MTTR
 ops -- toil
 orchestrator -- kubernetes
-organizational reliability continuum = absent -> reactive -> proactive -> strategic -> visionary / there is a significant cost associated with moving from one phase to another and a cost to remain very high on this curve.
-In our experience, being proactive is a healthy level to target and is ideal for most products https://cloud.google.com/blog/products/devops-sre/the-five-phases-of-organizational-reliability organizations
+organizations
 PACELC theorem = extension of CAP https://en.wikipedia.org/wiki/PACELC_theorem peak hours, off-peak hours